Thank you to Gretchen E. Tietjen, MD for her contribution to this spotlight!

 - ACOG Committee on Practice Bulletins-Gynecology.
 ACOG practice bulletin.
 No. 73: Use of hormonal contraception in women with coexisting medical conditions.Obstet Gynecol.
 2006 Jun;107(6):1453-72.

-- Roberto G, Raschi E, Piccinni C, et al. Adverse cardiovascular events associated with triptans and ergotamines for treatment of migraine: systematic review of observational studies.
+- Roberto G, Raschi E, Piccinni C, et al. Adverse cardiovascular events associated with triptans and ergotamines for treatment of migraine: a systematic review of observational studies.
 Cephalalgia.
 2015;35:118-31.